PerfectCellf/PerfectlyCellf/README.md

 I prefer to stay anonymous but heres some facts about me!
 I love cars, Dragon Ball Z, and art!
 I've met Norio Wakamoto who actually voices perfect cell!
 Both of them are my idols!
+I 've also uploaded my favorite picture of cell!